coralblocks/CoralPool/README.md

 # CoralPool

-CoralPool is a _fast_, lightweight and garbage-free implementation of a Java _object pool_.
-It is designed to efficiently reuse mutable objects, minimizing the creation of _short-lived_ objects that would otherwise be discarded and processed by the garbage collector.
-It can grow to accommodate more instances by allocating new objects internally through the `get()` method and/or by accepting new objects through the `release(E)` method.
+CoralPool is a high-performance, lightweight and garbage-free Java _object pool_ implementation.
+It efficiently reuses mutable objects, minimizing the creation of _short-lived_ objects that would otherwise burden the garbage collector.
+The pool can grow to accommodate more instances by internally allocating new objects via the `get()` method or by accepting external objects (not originally allocated by the pool) through the `release(E)` method.

 <pre>
 <b>Note:</b> For a discussion of developing garbage-free applications you should refer to <a href="https://youtu.be/bhzv6lJtuOs">this video</a>